owntheweb/static-nextjs-blog/posts/2011/text-to-speech-tts-plugin-for-tinymce.md

 ![TTS Plugin for TinyMCE](/images/ttsTextEditor1.jpg)

-The TTS Plugin for [TinyMCE](https://tinymce.moxiecode.com) is a web based text-to-speech editor that visually formats text with pitch, rate, volume, emphasis, and breaks.
+The TTS Plugin for [TinyMCE] *-link archived-* is a web based text-to-speech editor that visually formats text with pitch, rate, volume, emphasis, and breaks.
 It's able to export basic [SSML](https://www.w3.org/TR/speech-synthesis/) (Speech Synthesis Markup Language) accepted by text-to-speech engines such as [Cepstral](https://cepstral.com/) voices, and accepted by web services like [Voice Forge](https://www.voiceforge.com/). **NOTE:** This plugin does not generate audio or communicate directly with text-to-speech engines or services.
 It simply formats text in a fun visual way and exports SSML that you can figure out what to do with after it leaves the editor. :)

 ### What You Can Do With Exported SSML